The Independent Pharmacy

 What are the symptoms of Acne?

 The primary symptoms of acne are spots and oily skin.
-Acne, for almost everyone, will occur on the face and neck with half of those sufferers presenting with acne on the back.
+Acne, for almost everyone, will occur on the face and neck, with half of those sufferers presenting with acne on the back.
 It is estimated that only 15% of acne sufferers will experience symptoms on the chest.
-There are six main types of spots caused by acne.
-These spots are:
+There are six main types of acne spots:

 • Blackheads: The black or sometimes yellowish appearance of blackheads isn’t due to dirt but rather a pigmentation produced by the blocked hair follicle.
 They will present as small bumps on the skin